rorychatt/Ivy-Framework/Ivy.Docs.Shared/Docs/01_Onboarding/01_GettingStarted/01_Introduction.md

 ```

-- One-command container deployment to any cloud provider
 - Rich CLI tooling for project scaffolding and deployment
+- One-command container deployment to AWS, Azure, GCP, or your own infrastructure
 - Unit testing without browser automation complexity
 - Docker-first deployment with environment management